In the coming weeks, the Osceola staff will take a look at each Florida State position group. Next up: Defensive ends.

 2021 stats: Jermaine Johnson (70 tackles, 18 tackles for loss, 12 sacks), Keir Thomas (42 tackles, 12 tackles for loss, 6.5 sacks), Derrick McLendon (16 tackles, 3.5 sacks), Quashon Fuller (8 tackles, 3 tackles for loss, 1 sack).

-2022 projected defensive ends: McLendon, Fuller, Patrick Payton, George Wilson Jr., Byron Turner Jr. Walk-on Dante Anderson will also enroll early.
+2022 projected defensive ends: McLendon, Fuller, Patrick Payton, George Wilson Jr., Byron Turner Jr. Leonard Warner has graduated after not playing in 2021 due to injury but announced his plans to play for FSU in 2022 on Tuesday.
+Walk-on Dante Anderson will also enroll early.

 Departures: Jermaine Johnson is moving on to the NFL and will play in the Senior Bowl in February.
 Keir Thomas played his sixth year at FSU.
 Josh Griffis entered the transfer portal and landed at Jackson State.
 Marcus Cushnie has also entered the transfer portal.